goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

     <figcaption>Single instance of App with every feature enabled</figcaption>
 </center>

-At the beginning, you want to enable every feature flags.
+In the beginning, you want to enable every feature flag.
 You can do this by setting all feature-flags environments into `1`.

 You also want to use `LocalMessageBus` and `LocalRPC`, so you set `APP_MESSAGE_BUS_TYPE` and `APP_RPC_TYPE` into `local`.
-By setting your messagebus and RPC into local, the intermodule communication can be performed internally without any network overhead.
+By setting your message bus and RPC into local, the inter-module communication can be performed internally without any network overhead.
 This is a good thing because [network is not reliable](https://particular.net/blog/the-network-is-reliable)

 All good, now you can run everything locally.